maroontress/HtmlBuilder/README.md

 ### Attributes

-The HTML attributes can be manipulated as follows:
+You can manipulate the HTML attributes as follows:

 ```csharp
 var nodeOf = Nodes.NewFactory();